 - Change the text to find of the “kwEndDate” element to “Tot en met / Till and incl., Jusqu’ au, Tot en met”.

-- Specify the search area for the “EndDateDay” element.
-It should be located below the “kwEndDate” element and nearest to it.
+- Specify the search area for the “EndDateDay” element: below the “kwEndDate” element and nearest to it.
 Delete the other relations.

 -